 Automatic generation of topic models at various scales of granularity and with different parameters.

-Automatic and manual creation of materials to facilitate interpretation of topic models (e.g., visualizations of topics, classifications and cluster analyses of topics)
+Automatic and manual creation of materials to facilitate interpretation of topic models (e.g., visualizations of topics, classifications and cluster analyses of topics).

 Initial researcher assessment of topic models by a team working according to a checklist of steps defined for the WE1S project but adaptable with variation to other projects.
-(For example, given the nature of the newspaper articles that are its primary material, WE1S will work out an optimal way to conduct initial assessment of the usability of a topic model by inspecting topics flagged for attention as not immediately recognizable or comprehensible, e.g., by reading samples of the top articles contributing to those topics.)
+(For example, given the nature of the newspaper articles that are its primary material, WE1S will work out an optimal way to conduct initial assessment of the usability of a topic model by inspecting topics flagged for attention as not immediately recognizable or comprehensible, e.g., by reading samples of the top articles contributing to those topics).

 Interpretation Stage 2